percona/postgres/contrib/pg_tde/documentation/docs/index/how-tde-helps.md

-# How does TDE help?
+# TDE Benefits

 ## Benefits for organizations

 * Data safety: Prevents unauthorized access to stored data, even if backup files or storage devices are stolen or leaked.
-* Supports regulatory alignment: Implements encryption-at-rest, a common requirement in standards such as HIPAA, PCI DSS, and ISO/IEC 27001.
+* Supports regulatory alignment: Enables encryption-at-rest to assist with meeting compliance expectations.

 ## Benefits for DBAs and engineers